 July Events in Madrid

 - Veranos de la Villa: Madrid's signature summertime music and performing arts festival, with more than 90 acts taking place throughout the city.

 - Virgen del Carmen (July 12–16, 2019): One of Spain's ubiquitous saints' festivals, complete with religious processions and even a water fight (in the Vallecas district).

 How to Get There

-Madrid's central location in Spain and its importance as the capital means all roads lead here.
+All roads lead to Madrid, as evidenced by its central location in Spain, as well as its importance as the capital.
 There are high-speed trains from Barcelona to Madrid as well as from most big cities in Andalusia, and trains and buses connecting the whole country to the capital.

 The main draw in Cordoba in July is the Festival de la Guitarra, featuring flamenco, blues, classical guitar and a host of other styles.

 Cordoba is also home to Mezquita, one of the largest mosques in Europe.
 It draws a lot of tourists. especially during the summer months, but is worth a visit if you're in town.